Monolithic dome: History

 The igloo may be the earliest form of monolithic dome.
 While it is constructed of blocks of compressed snow, these blocks melt and re-freeze to form a strong, homogeneous structure.
 The dome-like shape of the igloo exhibits the two major advantages of a dome-shaped structure: great strength, and good insulation.
 The strength is due to the natural strength of the arch, and the insulation is due to the minimal surface area of a spherical section.

+The first modern concrete monolithic dome structure were built with US federal government funding in Falls Church, Virginia by architect Wallace Neff.
+The community of 12 concrete "bubble houses" were used to provide housing for defense workers during World War II.
+The structures were nicknamed the "Igloo Village" by local residents.

-The first modern monolithic dome structure was built in Provo, Utah, by architect Lee C. Knell, and opened in 1963 as an ice skating rink.
-Called Turtle Reams after its 1967 conversion into a general store by new owner Paul Ream, the building stood until it was demolished in 2006 for new construction.
+In 1963 architect Lee C. Knell, built a larger dome in Provo, Utah as an ice skating rink.
+Called Ream's Turtle after its 1967 conversion into a general store by new owner Paul Ream, the building stood until it was demolished in 2006 for new construction.

 Turtle Reams was built by first creating a mound of dirt in the desired shape of the shell, an ellipsoidal section 240 ft long, 160 ft wide and 40 ft high.
 The mound was then covered in a grid of rebar, to provide strength, and a layer of concrete approximately 4 in thick.
 After the concrete was cured, the dirt was excavated through the doorways, leaving the roof standing in its place.
-The floor was then poured to finish the structure.
+A floor was then poured to finish the structure.

 Today, monolithic domes are used in a variety of residential, commercial and industrial projects.
 Because of the strength, durability and economics, they are used to store large amounts of various commodities in the cement, fertilizer, agricultural, power and mining industries.
 Due to their structural integrity, they are used as the containment buildings at some nuclear power plants.
 Forms have been made using nearly every common structural material, including air-pressure-supported fabric.